udev¶Содержание

 imports variables of several different types.
 If no type is

-specified, udev
+specified, udev tries to

 determine the type itself based on the executable bit of the file